Bell's Theorem Versus Local Realism in a Quaternionic Model of Physical Space: Abstract

 \section{Abstract}

-A local, deterministic, and realistic model within a Friedmann-Robertson-Walker spacetime with constant spatial curvature (${S^3}$) is presented which describes simultaneous measurements of the spins of two fermions emerging in a singlet state from the decay of a spinless boson.
-Exact agreement with the probabilistic predictions of quantum theory is achieved in the model without data rejection, remote contextuality, superdeterminism, or backward causation.
+In the context of EPR-Bohm type experiments and spin detections confined to spacelike hypersurfaces, a local, deterministic and realistic model within a Friedmann-Robertson-Walker spacetime with a constant spatial curvature (${S^3}$) is presented that describes simultaneous measurements of the spins of two fermions emerging in a singlet state from the decay of a spinless boson.
+Exact agreement with the probabilistic predictions of quantum theory is achieved in the model without data rejection, remote contextuality, superdeterminism or backward causation.
 A singularity-free Clifford-algebraic representation of ${S^3}$ with vanishing spatial curvature and non-vanishing torsion is then employed to transform the model in a more elegant form.
-Several event-by-event numerical simulations of the model are presented, which confirm our analytical results with the accuracy of 4 parts in ${10^4}$ parts.
+Several event-by-event numerical simulations of the model are presented, which confirm our analytical results with the accuracy of 4 parts in ${10^4}$.
+Possible implications of our results for practical applications such as quantum security protocols and quantum computing are briefly discussed.